-Welcome to Expat Interview Series!
-In this Interview, Tara will show you what it’s like to live in Bangkok, Thailand as an expat.
-She will discuss her moving procedure, good and bad things about Bangkok, where to visit in Bangkok, cost of living in Bangkok and more!
+What is it like to live in Bangkok as an expat?
+In this Expat Interview, Tara shares her expat life in Bangkok, Thailand.
+She discusses her moving procedure, good and bad things about Bangkok, where to visit in Bangkok, cost of living in Bangkok and more.

 2. What was your procedure for moving to Bangkok?